rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] module reset <module-name>...``
     Reset module state so it's no longer enabled or disabled.
-    Consequently, all installed profiles will be removed.
+    Consequently, all installed profiles will be removed and only RPMs from the default stream will be available in the package set.

 ``dnf [options] module list [--all] [module_name...]``
     Lists all module streams, their profiles and states (enabled, disabled, default).